First, congratulations, you are a perceptive parent and trying to find solutions to help your teenager be mentally healthier.

 Try offering some of these questions for your child to ponder:

-What is the key stressor?
+What is the key stressors?
 Is it someone at school?
 Is it an injury or health issue?
 Is it a romantic relationship?
 Is it loss of a love one?
 Is it a parent?
 A friend?

 You get the idea…